 With changes in electric power laws RARIK quit selling electricity.
 Landsnet hf was established on January 1st 2005, it’s primary role being transmission of electricity in the country.
 A majority of RARIK’s main line system was sold to Landsnet hf.
 RARIK now owns a 22% share in the company.

-RARIK also owns and runs 5 heating plants, geothermal power plants in Búðardalur, Blönduós and Siglufjörður and district heating systems in Seyðisfjörður and Höfn in Hornafjörður.
+RARIK also owns and runs five heating plants, geothermal power plants in Búðardalur, Blönduós and Siglufjörður and district heating systems in Seyðisfjörður and Höfn in Hornafjörður.

 In 2008 RARIK established a special organization called RARIK Energy Development Ltd. Its purpose is to handle projects already in production locally and abroad and also find and develop new projects locally and abroad.

-RARIK has 200 employees.
-50 employees work at the main office in Reykjavík, the rest are working at about 25 different district company offices.Tryggvi Þór Haraldsson is the Managing Director of RARIK.
+RARIK has about 200 employees.
+Fifty employees work at the main office in Reykjavík, the rest are working at about 25 different district company offices.Tryggvi Þór Haraldsson is the Managing Director of RARIK.